sugar-ryusei/3DFaciesModel/README.md

 This approach utilizes a 3D point cloud of an outcrop constructed by drone photogrammetry, which is effective even for large-scale or inaccessible outcrops.

+Our method is applied to the outcrop of a mass-transport deposit exposed in the Upper Cretaceous–Paleocene Akkeshi Formation along the Esashito coast of Hokkaido Island, northern Japan.

 Developed by Ryusei Sato, <a href="https://researchmap.jp/k_kikuchi1020" target="_blank">Kazuki Kikuchi</a>, <a href=https://turbidite.secret.jp/>Hajime Naruse</a> from Kyoto University, Japan.

 ## Usage

-*3DFaciesModel* includes sample outcrop data to allow testing of the program.
+*3DFaciesModel* includes sample outcrop data located approximately 350 m from the western end of the outcrop to allow testing of the program.

-The data includes the outcrop of a mass-transport deposit exposed in the Upper Cretaceous–Paleocene Akkeshi Formation along the Esashito coast of Hokkaido Island, northern Japan.

 To reproduce the 3D facies model, run the Python files in `working_directory` folder in this order.